A child’s car seat may be the dirtiest thing in your car without you knowing it.

 - Do not use vinegar on an infant car seat.

-- Use a cup of vinegar to get rid of hard dirt.
+- Use a cup of vinegar as a spot cleaning option.

-- Always scrub and wipe with a clean cloth.
+- Always scrub and wipe a cover with a clean, soft cloth.

 Related Questions And Other FAQs